unibo-dtm-se-2425-Wasted/report/sections/11-selfevaluation/index.md

 The project still has some areas of improvement.
 For example, it is currently based on a single SQLite database.
 In the future, the database could be made shareable among multiple users at the same time, so that housemates living together can manage and track their food collectively.

-# Vu Ngoc Mai Nguyen
+## Vu Ngoc Mai Nguyen

 ### Strengths of the Product

 I genuinely love the idea behind our application.
-The Food Waste Manager tackles a real social and environmental issue by helping people reduce food waste, while also improving their personal planning and saving money.
+Wasted tackles a real social and environmental issue by helping people reduce food waste, while also improving their personal planning and saving money.
 The integration of recipes, expiration reminders, and categorization makes the app both practical and user-friendly.
 One of the strongest aspects is the simplicity and clarity of the interface, which makes it easy for users to quickly input items and monitor their status.
 Another strength is the collaborative effort of the team: every member brought improvements that made the app more complete than the initial raw version.

 ### Weaknesses of the Product